ga4gh/vrs/docs/source/specification/terms_and_model/interval.rst

 **Computational definition**

-The *Interval* abstract class defines a range on a :ref:`sequence`, possibly with length zero, and specified using :ref:`interbase coordinates`.
+The *Interval* abstract class defines a range on a :ref:`sequence`, possibly with length zero, and specified using :ref:`interbase-coordinates`.
 An Interval may be a :ref:`SimpleInterval` with a single start and end coordinate.
 Additional :ref:`planned-intervals` may also be nested or complex intervals, for use in describing fuzzy endpoint and more complex ranges.
 Any of these may be used as the Interval for Location.

 .. _SimpleInterval: